juanluispaz/ts-sql-query/docs/queries/dynamic-queries.md

 ## Ignorable boolean expression

-You can create a boolean expression that only applies if a certain condition is met, calling the `onlyWhen` method at the end of the boolean expression; in case the condition is false it returns a special neutral boolean that is ignored when it is used in `and`s, `or`s, `on`s or `where`s.
+You can create a boolean expression that only applies if a certain condition is met, calling the `onlyWhen` method at the end of the boolean expression; in case the condition is false it returns a special neutral boolean (ignoring the expression) that is ignored when it is used in `and`s, `or`s, `on`s or `where`s.
 You an use also the `ignoreWhen` method at the end of the boolean expression to do the opposite; in case the condition is true it returns a special neutral boolean that is ignored.
 The `onlyWhen` and `ignoreWhen` methods can be useful to apply restictions in the query, by example, when the user have some roles.

 ```ts
 const userCompanyId = 16